twitocode/Tantalum/content/University/Year 1/CS 1JC3/Numbers.md

 	- addition and multiplication are performed using *modular arithmetic*
 - **arithmetic operations on machine integers can cause overflow**
 ![[Pasted image 20250914154343.png]]

+# Floating Point Numbers
+Rational numbers are represented in base 2 scientific not